-Georgia's international engagement spans more than four decades, and the state maintains representation in 12 strategic markets around the world (see map).
+Georgia's International Trade team has been in place for more than four decades, and the state maintains representation in 12 strategic markets around the world.
 Our international representatives are the face of Georgia across the world, promoting the state as an ideal location for international investment and helping Georgia companies to export products and services to new markets.